lf-lang/rfcs/README.md

 > **TL;DR:** Follow these steps to open a new RFC:
 > 1. Fork or clone this repository.
 > 2. Copy [`0000-template.md`](0000-template.md)to `rfcs/0000-my-feature.md`, replacing `my-feature` with a descriptive short name for your proposal.
-> 3. Fill in the current date in the top section, but leave the RFC PR and tracking issue unchanged for now.
+> 3. Enter the current date in the top section, but leave the RFC PR and tracking issue unchanged for now.
-> 4. Fill in the sections of the template to start your proposal and push your changes to a branch with the same name as your proposal.
+> 4. Provide content for the sections of the template to start your proposal and push your changes to a branch with the same name as your proposal.
 > 5. Share with your peers, ask for feedback, and update your proposal.
 Use our [Zulip](https://lf-lang.zulipchat.com/) if you are new to the community.
 > 6. Open a Pull Request in this repository.
 > 7. Insert the PR link in the top section of the proposal and replace `0000` in the file name with the PR number.